 After we have concluded our stay in Leticia, the Amazon in Colombia, we decided to do something out of the tourist trail and go to Peru on a cargo boat.
 We took a cargo boat from Santa Rosa in Peru at 7:30 pm on a Friday and we arrived in Iquitos, Peru at 12:30 am Sunday.
 The ticket for this trip costed us 80 soles (~$26 USD).

 For clarity’s sake: Brazil, Colombia and Peru intersect in this part of the Amazon.
-You can cross from one country to the other in a few minutes with a taxi or boat without showing id or passport.
-It was funny to see the languages in the signs and even the time zones changing so quickly!
+You can cross from one country to the other in a few minutes with a taxi or boat without showing an id or passport.
+It was fun to see the languages and even the time zones changed in this triangle.

 As a result of a slight miscommunication with the cab driver who picked us up in Leticia, we ended up boarding on a small boat from Tabatinga, the Brazilian town next to Leticia that brought us to our main boat on the Peruvian side.
-So we changed 3 countries within an hour!
+So we got to experience traveling between 3 countries within an hour!

 My friend Daria and I were all smiles as we boarded, until we realized we had forgotten to get our passports stamped.
 But have no fear, I was able to jump into action and grab a canoe to the passport office in Santa Rosa, while Daria set up our hammocks and kept an eye on our bags.